X-man34/ME467_Robotics_Project2/report/Final_Report_Friley_Hottes.md

 The TRIAD (Tri-Axial Attitude Determination) method estimates orientation using two reference vectors: gravity and magnetic north.
 It constructs two orthonormal frames — one from known inertial vectors and one from measured body-frame vectors — and computes the rotation matrix that aligns them.
 Unlike the other two methods, TRIAD is algebraic and doesn't rely on time integration, which means it gives an immediate estimate of orientation at each time step, but doesn’t track changes over time or handle gyroscope data.

 ### Caleb's Custom Filter
 One of the main shortcomings (yet at the same time, its appeal) of the pure TRIAD method is its non-time dependence.
-That is, if you just provide the data at a single instant in time, I can provide you the rotation matrix.
-However this causes the estimator to be jumpy and skip all around when that is obviously not how real motion works.
-Caleb's filter attempts to solve this problem by using many aspects of the Mahony filter.
-The final result is the same as the Mahony filter, with the magnetic correction, quaternion update, and estimation of gravity and north vectors all being the same, but the innovation term `omega_mes` is calculated uniquely.
+That is, if you just provide the data at a single instant in time, TRIAD can provide you the rotation matrix.
+However this causes the estimator to be jumpy, and skip all around when that is obviously not how real motion works.
+Caleb's filter attempts to solve this problem by using many aspects of the Mahony filter, with one key difference.
+The final result has the same  magnetic correction, quaternion update, and estimation of gravity and north vectors as the Mahony Filter, but the innovation term `omega_mes` is calculated uniquely.

+`omega_me is calculated as follows`
 A rotation matrix is created using the TRIAD function.
 We can use this matrix to write an equation:

 $$\hat{R} = AR_{Tr}$$